 Every build probably has a last project that dictates the move-in date.
 In our case, we were moving in by 5/31 no matter what, but as May whizzed by, it was starting to look like we’d be showering under the hose.

 For many reasons – size, appearance, the way the plumbers got crazy with shower-drain placement in the floor – we decided on a custom-tiled shower instead of plastic tray and walls.
-Showers are expensive and technical, like anything in a house that involves water, and it was one of the hardest single parts of the house to plan.
+Showers are expensive and technical, like anything in a house that involves water, can be one of the hardest parts of the house to plan.
 We shifted visions a dozen times before accepting a bid from a contractor who got an honest start in April and then vamoosed.

 We knew he had a bigger job in an adjacent county, and he knew our move-in deadline, so when we fired him, it was on good terms.